Description

 MaxDD:

-• The maximum reduction from previous high over 5 years of iShares MSCI Brazil ETF is -57 days, which is smaller, thus worse compared to the benchmark SPY (-33.7 days) in the same period.
+• The maximum reduction from previous high over 5 years of iShares MSCI Brazil ETF is -57 days, which is lower, thus worse compared to the benchmark SPY (-33.7 days) in the same period.

 MaxDuration: